SISAT Clinical Faculty & Fellows

 Tamir Bechor – Clinical Assistant Professor

-During my 30 years of managerial and professional experience in the Information Technology (IT) field, I have become more and more aware of the importance that leaders and managers across different professions will gain knowledge of the blueprint for IT success and prepare themselves for delivering value through effective IT investments.
+During my 30 years of managerial and professional experience in the Information Technology (IT) field, I have become more and more aware of the importance that leaders and managers across different professions gain knowledge of the blueprint for IT success and prepare themselves for delivering value through effective IT investments, while minimizing threats.

 Dr. Bechor's Short Bio